BrettyWhite/VirtualSPF/README.md

 ## Support

-As I did this as a first Swift Project, there may be things that could be done better than they are.
+As I did this as a first Swift Project, there may be things that could be done better than they are (unit tests, view stuff, etc. - I never claimed to be perfect).
 I will try to update when possible and respond to any issues.

 [license-url]: http://www.wtfpl.net
 [license-image]: https://img.shields.io/badge/License-WTFPL%202.0-lightgrey.svg?style=flat-square